Nursing (NURS)

 NURS 3010.
 Role Transition to Professional Nursing Practice.
 Units: 3

-Provides the student with the conceptual base for the practice of nursing, built around a core of theories and key concepts, to facilitate transition of the Registered Nurse to baccalaureate-prepared nursing practice.
+Provides the conceptual basis for the practice of nursing, built around a core of theories and key concepts, to facilitate transition of the Registered Nurse to baccalaureate-prepared nursing practice.
 Focus is on the roles of the professional nurse as advocate, educator, provider and coordinator of care.
-Students will explore and apply concepts and theories related to professional nursing practice with individuals, families, communities, and populations in various settings and across the lifespan.
+Explore and apply concepts and theories related to professional nursing practice with individuals, families, communities, and populations in various settings and across the lifespan.
 Critical reading, discussion, and writing assignments on application of theories and concepts related to patient care in clinical settings.
-Previously offered as NURS 310.
-Students may not earn credit in both courses.
-Enrollment restricted to Registered Nurses, RNs.
-Department Consent required.
-Satisfies the Upper-division Writing Intensive GE requirement for nursing students.
+Satisfies WI designation for nursing students.
+Enrollment restricted to students in RN to BSN program or RN-BSN/CEP.
+Department consent required.

 NURS 3016.
 Health Assessment.
 Units: 3

-Theory and practice of health assessment for nurse generalist practice.
-Holistic, culturally and developmentally sensitive approaches to assessment across lifespan emphasized, including professional communication, establishing therapeutic relationships, health promotion, recognition of normal and abnormal findings, and referral.
-Formerly NURS 316, students may not earn credit in both courses.
+Theory and practice of health assessment for nursing practice.
+Holistic, culturally and developmentally sensitive approaches to assessment across lifespan are emphasized, including professional communication, establishing therapeutic relationships, health promotion, recognition of normal and abnormal findings, and accurately document findings.
 Department consent required.
 Materials fee required.
 One hour lecture, six hours lab.

 NURS 3026.
 Health Assessment RN.
 Units: 3